calugj/platoon-cps/src/report/platoon.typ

 The virtual model's purpose is to estimate the true expected values for the acceleration of the preceding car in absence of attacks, based on the shared random noise.
 It's possible to cross correlate the acceleration of the virtual model, and the acceleration that vehicle $i$ calculates on the real model.
 If the cross correlation is approximately $0$, with high probability the acceleration that vehicle $i$ calculated are not timely according to the leader.
-Thus with high probability an attack is occuring.
+Thus, with high probability an attack is occurring.
 Upon discovery, the vehicle might interrupt the normal navigation and perform safe operations, like increase the headway distance or slowly come to a stop.

 To test this countermeasure, the random number generator needs to be added on the leader vehicle: